boundary-layer-meteo/boundary-layer-meteo.github.io/lectures/14_sbl.md

 L \equiv - \dfrac{u_*^3}{\kappa \dfrac{g}{\overline{\theta}_\mathrm{v}} \overline{ w^\prime \theta_\mathrm{v}^\prime}}
 $$

 The Obukhov length $L$ is the height above the surface where the buoyancy and shear contribution to the TKE evolution are equal in magnitude.
+Below L the shear is more important and above L the buoyancy is more important.
 ```

 Obukhov discovered that one can write the dimensionless wind gradient $\phi_m$ as